 I love these DIY Candy Bouquet because they really are appropriate for nearly every gift-giving occasion.
 I’m going to show you how to make a generic one (like the picture above), one just for girls, one for Mother’s Day and one for graduation (and eventually one for Christmas and Valentine’s Day too!) so you can see how simple it is to make these versatile!

 WANT MORE FUN GIFT IDEAS?
 JOIN OUR FACEBOOK GROUP!
 CREATIVE GIFT GIVING IDEAS!

 DIY Candy Bouquet

 My inspiration for making this post was seeing the above site in Walmart.
 They were charging $20 for candy bouquets that had MAYBE $8 worth of candy in them.
 Not only that, but they’re mass produced, poorly made, and didn’t contain any chocolate and you couldn’t customize what candy was included.
 I looked at my husband and said, “I could easily make that!
 I bet most people have no idea how simple those are to make!”
-So I decided to show you all just how simple it is to make these and some ideas to customize them for different holidays and different people.
+So I decided to show you all just how to make a candy bouquet and to customize them for different holidays and different people.